Avinash-Ahilesan/LunarLander/README.md

 # LunarLander
-A version of lunar lander built in java.
+A version of lunar lander built in java, programmed by me in 2017.
 NOTE: when building, make sure to add the folder "res" as a class folder.

 ECLIPSE instructions: